raj-db/FaceMaskDetect/README.md

 ## Annotating Images

-I used Kaggle to download a dataset.
+ Kaggle to download a dataset.
 After downloading this dataset, I used a graphical image annotating tool to label the images.
 The annotations should be saved as xml files.

 ### Installation